CreativeInquiry/terrapattern-website/content/team.md

 We thank the organizers of the [**Alt-AI**](http://alt-ai.net/) conference, [Gene Kogan](http://www.genekogan.com/) and Lauren Gardner, and the directors of the [**SFPC**](http://sfpc.io/) (School for Poetic Computation), [Taeyoon Choi](http://sfpc.io/people/taeyoon-choi/) and [Zachary Lieberman](http://sfpc.io/people/zach-lieberman/), for kindly inviting the *Terrapattern* project to premiere in an [exhibition](http://alt-ai.net/#exhibition) at this unique conference event.

+We thank Professor [**Rich Pell**](http://www.andrew.cmu.edu/user/rp3h/), founder and co-director of the [Center for Postnatural History](http://www.postnatural.org/), for invaluable suggestions and discussions about how our project can help us understand the anthropocene.

 Last, but not least, we acknowledge the support of our hardworking staff and students at the [**Frank-Ratchye STUDIO for Creative Inquiry**](studioforcreativeinquiry.org), including Tom Hughes, Linda Hager, [Dan Moore](makeitdoathing.com), Aprameya Mysore, and [Charlotte Stiles](http://charlottestiles.com/).